GwendolyneFreddy/Infinity-Animations/README.md

 **Mod forum:** <a href="http://www.shsforums.net/forum/594-infinity-animations/">Infinity Animations</a>

 Readme writing in progress...
-Don't try to install this mod - it will fail
+Don't try to download and install this mod as it is a WIP version and its install will fail, because of missing files still in development or in beta testing

 <center><a href="#intro">Overview</a> &#x2B25; <a href="#compat">Compatibility</a> &#x2B25; <a href="#installation">Installation</a> &#x2B25; <a href="#compon">Components</a> &#x2B25; <a href="#anims">Animations</a> &#x2B25; <a href="#credits">Credits</a> &#x2B25; <a href="#version">Version History</a></center></br></br>